ajgeiss0702/GMapRotate/README.md

 # Configuration

-The configuration is in the first couple of lines in lua/autorun/nextmap.lua There are instructions in there on how to use it.
+The configuration is pretty simple. just go to lua/autorun/sv_config.lua, and everything should be explained in there.